DeSantis signs bill to carry concealed guns without a permit

 “Government will not get in the way of law-abiding Americans who want to defend themselves and their families,” Republican Sen. Jay Collins, who sponsored the bill, said in a news release.

-It also comes one week after six people were killed in a Nashville school shooting.
+It also comes one week after six people were killed in a Nashville school shooting, a point made by President Joe Biden’s administration.

+“It is shameful that so soon after another tragic school shooting, Florida Gov. Ron DeSantis signed into law a permitless concealed carry bill behind closed doors,” said White House Press Secretary Karine Jean-Pierre.
+“This is the opposite of common-sense gun safety.”